HanlalaIbrahim/About_AI/README.md

 ## 💻 Live Website

 Discover the AI Documentation Website in action!
-Visit [AI Docs](hanlalaibrahim.github.io/About_AI/) for an immersive learning experience.
+Visit [AI Docs](https://hanlalaibrahim.github.io/About_AI/) for an immersive learning experience.

-## 🚀 Features

-- **Responsive Design**: Access the documentation from any device with a responsive and adaptive layout.
-- **Code Samples**: Find practical code snippets and examples to implement AI concepts in your projects.
-- **Community Contributions**: Contribute to the documentation and be part of a growing AI knowledge-sharing community.
-- **Latest Updates**: Stay informed with the latest advancements and updates in the AI field.

 ## 📝 How to Use